Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Contempt of Court: A method the Court uses to control its own process.
 It is willful disobedience of a Court Order punishable by fine or imprisonment or both.

 Contested divorce: If either the husband or wife disputes the ground for divorce, or if the spouses are unable to agree on child-care or support arrangements, a Court will have to resolve these matters.
-A hearing will be held and both sides of the dispute will be entitled to present evidence supporting their view.
+The Court holds a hearing and both sides of the dispute present evidence supporting their view.
 The judge will consider the evidence presented and impose a solution.

 Costs: Sums payable for legal services.
 When matters are contested in Court, a Judge has the discretion to order that the losing party pay a portion of the successful party’s legal costs.

 Custody: Control over a child given to an adult by the Court.
-This control generally includes physical care of the child and the responsibility to make decisions regarding education, religion, and health care, and to provide food, clothing, and shelter.
+This control generally includes physical care of the child and the responsibility to make decisions.

 Dependent: A person who relies on someone else for financial support.
 In the context of divorce law, it may include a spouse or child.